Affect, Emotion, and Feeling

 Patrick Wolf makes the point that African natives were produced as Black which created the conditions for white people to enslave them.
 Indigenous americans were produced as “Indians” to be subjugated and have their resources extracted.
 ET film is implicit in trafficking the alien anti-type; affect is really important given the way we see the other, body subjectivity, juridical practice, and settler colonial narratives.

-EG: Affect is part of an embodied experience?
-Affect, the way that it overlaps other people’s bodies, our own bodies.
+Affect is part of embodied experience insofar as it overlaps other people’s bodies and our own bodies.
 One of the hard things to understand is that there are differing approaches to affect.
 There is emotion, there is feeling, and then there is affect in Ahmed, for instance.
 Many times we talk about “emotion” as a noun, “sadness,” “feeling” as a verb, “affect” as an adverb or a quality of action, the qualitative difference between one action and another. (fig. 1)

 (fig. 1)